What is PKI? The Ultimate Guide to Public Key Infrastructure

 Features Password-Based Network PKI-Based Network

-Security Risk Shared keys come with a high risk of phishing, brute force, and MITM attacks.
-Lower risks as there are no pre-shared keys.
+Security Risk Shared keys come with a high risk of phishing, brute force, and MITM* attacks.
+No pre-shared keys lower risk.

 Authentication Factor Weaker trust since passwords can be stolen or duplicated.
 Stronger continuous device trust with certificate-based authentication